umamicode/umamicode.github.io/aboutme.md

 subtitle: About me
 ---

-I'm a CS Ph.D. student at [New York University](https://www.nyu.edu/).
-I'm also a Researcher at [LG AI Research](https://www.lgresearch.ai/).
+I'm a Computer Science Ph.D. student at [New York University](https://www.nyu.edu/), advised by Professor [Rumi Chunara](https://rumichunara.github.io/).
+I was also a Researcher at [LG AI Research](https://www.lgresearch.ai/).
 I finished my master's and bachelors at Seoul National University, advised by Professor [Sanghack Lee](https://www.sanghacklee.me/).

 I am primarily interested in **Causal Representation Learning and Out-of-Distribution(OOD) Robustness**.
-I'm also a big fan of History👨🏻‍🏫, Jazz🎷 and strolling🚶.
+I'm also a big fan of History👨🏻‍🏫 and Jazz🎷.

 {: .box-note}
 [🤓 Linkedin](https://www.linkedin.com/in/umamicode/)